rot1024/notiondown/README.md

-# astrotion
+# notiondown

-A Node.js library to convert Notion pages to markdown and HTMLs with caching
+A CLI tool and Node.js library to convert Notion pages to markdown and HTML with cache support.

 💡 Are you looking for an Astro theme? -> [astrotion-theme](https://github.com/rot1024/astrotion-theme)

 ## Usage (CLI)

 ```
-npx astrotion --auth API_KEY --db database_id
+npx notiondown --auth API_KEY --db database_id
 ```

 ```